ortus-boxlang/boxlang-docs/language/variable-scopes.md

 * `session` - stored in server RAM or external storages tracked by unique web visitor
 * `client` - stored in cookies, databases, or external storages (simple values only)
-* `application` - stored in server RAM or external storage tracked by the running Boxlang application
+* `application` - stored in server RAM or external storage tracked by the running BoxLang application
 * `cookie` - stored in a visitor's browser
-* `server` - stored in server RAM for ANY application for that Boxlang instance
+* `server` - stored in server RAM for ANY application for that BoxLang instance
 * `request` - stored in RAM for a specific user request ONLY
-* `cgi` - read only scope provided by the servlet container and Boxlang
+* `cgi` - read only scope provided by the servlet container and BoxLang
 * `form` - Variables submitted via HTTP posts
 * `URL` - Variables incoming via HTTP GET operations or the incoming URL